Remove Oil Stains From Carpet

 - Weight (heavy books, dish, etc.)

 *Various types of carpet will require treatment with different types of cleaning solution.
-Wherever possible, at all times check with the manufacturer’s recommendations before deciding on a cleaning solution.
+At all times, check with the manufacturer’s recommendations before deciding on a clean engine stain solution.

 - In case oil is puddled, use the plastic spoon to scoop up excess oil and dispose of spoon promptly.
 If the oil has dried, it may be necessary to use a small hand-vac to pick up residue.
 Avoid using a full-sized vacuum because you might inadvertently spread the stain.

-- Using a sheet or two of paper towel folded into a square, blot at the oil stain using a lifting motion working from the outside in.
-NEVER rub the stain or you may make it more serious.
+- Then, using a sheet or two of paper towel folded into a square.
+Blot at the oil stain using a lifting motion working from the outside.

 - Make use of paper towels to blot the oil.
 Apply a lifting motion and blot until no more oil comes off on the paper towel.

-- Test out a small, inconspicuous area of the carpet to make sure it can endure the cleaning solution without staining or fading.
+- Test out a small area of the carpet to make sure it can endure the cleaning solution without staining or fading.

-- Blot the stain using the washcloth, using a lifting motion, working from the outside, in.
+- Blot the stain using the washcloth.
 Just as before, do not rub as this may spread the stain.

-- Do again the washcloth blotting (rewetting with cleaning solution if required) until the stain is gone, or the washcloth no longer picks up the residue.
+- Do again the washcloth blotting (rewetting with a cleaning solution if required) until the stain is gone.

-- In the event that stain remains, apply a small amount of cleaning solution directly to the stain and let stand no longer than 5 minutes.
-Blot using dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.
+- If stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
+Blot using a dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.

-- Cover stain using clean cloth or stack of paper towels and put heavy weight on top (heavy books, etc.)
+- Cover stain using clean cloth or stack of paper towels and put a heavyweight on top (heavy books, etc.)

 - Leave set for many hours to absorb any remaining liquid.

-- Take away weights and cloths and let area air dry.
+- Take away weights and cloths and let the area air dry.

-- If stain still remains after all the above measures, seek the help of a professional carpet cleaner.
+- If the stain remains after all the above measures, seek the help of a professional carpet cleaner.

-- In case you have an oriental rug or if your carpet is wool or silk, it is strongly advised that you have the stain removed professionally.
-These types of rugs/carpeting are sensitive and may not be color fast.
-You should definitely call a carpet specialist that is familiar with the type of rug/carpet you have.
-When in uncertainty as to the type of material your carpet or Oriental rug is made of, check the tag, or consult the retailer/installer for your carpet.
+- In case you have an oriental rug, or if your carpet is wool or silk, you have the stain removed professionally.
+These types of rugs/carpeting are sensitive and may not be colourfast.
+You should call a carpet specialist that is familiar with the kind of rug/carpet you have.
+When in uncertainty as to the type of material, your carpet or Oriental rugs made.
+Try checking the tag, or consult the installer for your carpet.

-- When cleaning, don’t over saturate the area because this may cause the stain to spread.
+- When you clean engine stains, don’t over saturate the area because this may cause the stain to spread.
 The cleaning washcloth has to be damp, not soaking wet.

-- Refrain from walking on any damp areas of carpet.
-Ensure that any spots you cleaned are dry before you walk on them (wet carpet fibers attract more dirt than dry, and you may end up getting a bigger stain than you bargained for.
+- Refrain from walking on any damp areas of carpets.
+Ensure that any spots you cleaned are dry before you step on them (wet carpet fibres attract more dirt than dry, and you may end up getting a more prominent stain than you bargained for).

 - For you to extend the life of your carpet and avoid excessive staining, you should vacuum your carpets at least once a week, and deep clean them no less than twice a year.

-Regardless if you have a professional deep clean your carpets or you decide on doing it yourself, always allow the carpets to dry completely before walking on them (12 hours is advised).
+Regardless if you have a professional deep clean your carpets or you decide on doing it yourself, always allow the carpets to dry completely before walking on them – say 9 hours